unlock-protocol/docs/developers/smart-contracts-architecture/discount-codes.md

 const codeAddress = codeAccount.address
 ```

  5. Call `addCodes` on the discount code contract from the lock manager's account.
-You can use [Etherscan's `Write Contract` page](https://etherscan.io/address/0x3c895c794be4dc403f8802ef6d95aa1de3cbb04c#writeContract) to make the call.
+You can use [Etherscan's Write Contract page](https://etherscan.io/address/0x3c895c794be4dc403f8802ef6d95aa1de3cbb04c#writeContract) to make the call.
 There are 3 parameters:
-    - `_lock` is the address of the lock this discount applies to.
+    - `_lock` is the address of the lock that this discount applies to.
 You can copy this from the [Unlock dashboard](https://app.unlock-protocol.com/dashboard/).
     - `_codeAddresses` is an array of addresses.
 If you are only adding a single discount code then it can be populated like so: `[0x1234...]`
     - `_discountBasisPoints` is also an array.
 The discounts are represented in basis points which means 100 represents 1%.
-This allows you to be more precise on discounts, e.g. if you wanted to offer 12.50% off.
+This allows you to be more precise on discounts, e.g. if you wanted to offer 12.42% off.
 The order should align with the `_codeAddresses` so that if the first discount code is 15% off and the second is 50% off you can enter the following: `[1500, 5000]`

-To remove a code in the future, just call `addCodes` again and set the discount to 0.
+To remove a code in the future, just call `addCodes` again and set the discount for that `codeAddress` to 0.

 ## Frontend Integration